-If you are looking to expand your Asian cooking repertoire, it is a good idea to keep your pantry stocked with some essential staple ingredients so you can whip up most Asian dishes quickly at any time.
+If you are looking to expand your Asian cooking repertoire, it is a good idea to keep your pantry stocked with some essential staple ingredients so you can whip up most Asian dishes quickly.

-I’ve compiled a list below of all the ingredients that you will frequently find in most Asian recipes.
+I’ve compiled an Asian pantry staples list of all the ingredients that you will frequently find in most Asian recipes.

-Most if not all of these ingredients can be found at your nearby supermarket (or online!) but if you need to venture out to your local Asian grocery store, I’ve prepared a guide on How to Shop at an Asian Grocery Store that you can check out (click here).
+Most if not all of these ingredients can be found at your nearby supermarket (or online!) but if you need to venture out to your local Asian grocery store, I've prepared a guide on How to Shop at an Asian Grocery Store that you can check out.

 It's not necessary to purchase ALL of these items in one shopping trip.
 Start with a good soy sauce, Shaoxing wine, sesame oil, oyster sauce, and cornstarch, then add to your collection as you try more recipes.